-Prepare a square baking tray (8 inches), covered with parchment paper.
+- Prepare an 8-inch square baking tray covered with parchment paper.
 Set aside.

-Evenly press the batter into the prepared baking tray.
-I used my fingers and flatten the layer pressing with a spatula.
+- Evenly press the batter into the prepared baking tray.
+I used my fingers and flattened the layer pressing with a spatula.

-Using a fork, pick the base few times on few area to prevent the base to 'pop' when baking.
+- Using a fork, prick the base a few times on a few areas to prevent the base from popping when baking.

 RASPBERRY CHIA SEED JAM

-While the bottom layer is baking prepare the jam.
-In a small saucepan add all the jam ingredients.
-Cook the jam under medium heat stirring constantly to avoid the jam to burn.
-It is ready when the raspberry are fully melted and it forms a thick jam.
-It should not take more than 5-6 minutes
+- While the bottom layer is baking, prepare the jam.
+In a small saucepan, add all the jam ingredients.
+Cook the jam under medium heat, constantly stirring to avoid burning the jam.
+It is ready when the raspberries are fully melted, and it forms a thick jam.
+It should not take more than 5-6 minutes.

-Set aside in a bowl to fully cool down and thicken a little bit.
+- Set aside in a bowl to fully cool down and thicken a little bit.
 You can bring the jam outside on the deck to cool down faster.
-It does not has to be cold, room temperature is fine.
+It does not have to be cold, room temperature is fine.

-Add all the top layer ingredient into a mixing bowl.
-Use your hand to combine the ingredients together., rubbing the coconut oil and liquid sweetener onto the dry ingredients to create a crumbly batter.
+- Add all the top layer ingredients into a mixing bowl.
+Use your hand to combine the ingredients, rubbing the coconut oil and liquid sweetener onto the dry ingredients to create a crumbly batter.
 It is the messy part!

-Crumble those ingredients on top of the last layer - the chia jam - and return the tray to the oven for 10 minutes to slightly toast the coconut crumble layer.
+- Crumble these ingredients on top of the last layer - the chia jam - and return the tray to the oven for 10 minutes to slightly toast the coconut crumble layer.